 This trope is inverted in the Federation tutorial when your Captain sends you over alone to a ship infested with Borg, a total red shirt mission.
 Instead of the Borg killing you, they board your ship and kill off every officer aboard.
 This leaves you, an ensign, as the senior surviving officer and thus in command of the ship.

-A captain-tier Tactical power, "Security Escort," allows you to beam in a couple redshirts from your ship to back you up in ground combat.
-Unlike your bridge officers or generic security guys, these can actually die and can't be resuscitated, and you can beam in two more every two minutes.
+A captain-tier Tactical ability, "Security Escort," allows you to beam in a couple redshirts from your ship to back you up in ground combat.
+Unlike your regular party of bridge officers or generic security guys who will be Only Mostly Dead at worst, these can and probably will actually die.
+And nobody cares because you can beam in more every few minutes.

 In Gears of War 2, Benjamin Carmine (Anthony Carmine's youngest brother) joins the squad, but survives almost to the end of the game, making him a Mauve Shirt.